 Some applications of trigonometry class 10 notes provided here are an extremely useful resource for the students to quickly learn the related concepts or revise this topic easily.
+Also, learn the trigonometry formulas to solve the problems in this chapter.
 This class 10 chapter 9 note includes the following-

 - What is Trigonometry?

 - Concept of Heights and Distances

 - Example Questions

 Trigonometry involves the relationships between the lengths and angles of triangles.
 It has various applications such as in astronomy, in calculating the distance from Earth to the stars or planet, in navigation, to construct maps, determining the position of an island in relation to the latitudes and longitudes etc.

 Heights and Distances

 Measuring heights and distances are one of the main applications of trigonometry in real life.
 Using trigonometry, it is easy to calculate the height of objects and even the distance of objects from a particular point.

 Consider this following diagram-

 In applications of trigonometry class 10, chapter 8 covers the concepts like